Bathsua Makin: Employment as teacher

 By 1640 Makin was known as the most learned woman in England.
 She was tutor to the children of Charles I of England, and governess to his daughter Elizabeth Stuart.
-When the English Parliament took Princess Elizabeth Stuart into custody at the beginning of the English Civil War Makin stayed with the girl as her servant.
+When the Parliament of England took Princess Elizabeth Stuart into custody at the beginning of the English Civil War Makin stayed with the girl as her servant.
 When the princess died in 1650, Makin was granted a pension for her services but was unable to ever collect it.

 Makin was also tutor to Lady Elizabeth Langham (née Hastings), daughter of Ferdinando Hastings, 6th Earl of Huntingdon, probably until her marriage in 1652.

 As her husband was absent during the civil war, Makin raised their children alone.
 He died in 1659.
 Her sister died two years later.

 School

 By 1673 Makin and Mark Lewis had established a school for gentlewomen in Tottenham High Cross, then four miles out of London.
 Elizabeth Drake, the mother of Elizabeth Montagu, and Sarah Scott are said to have been educated at the school.
 The school at which Makin was governess taught music, song and dance, but also writing in English, keeping accounts, Latin and French.
 If students wished they could also learn Greek, Hebrew, Italian and Spanish.

 In 1673 Makin circulated a pamphlet entitled "An Essay to Revive the Ancient Education of Gentlewomen", which argued the case for educating women.